JayJhaveri1906/JayJhaveri1906/README.md

 - 🔭 Most recent project and publication: [Aatmanirbhar Sanchar: Self-Sufficient Communications!][twitterMHM]
 - 🌱 I’m currently learning the fundaments in AI/ML.
 - 🥅 2022 Goals: Gain everything I can from my masters and excel in it.
-- 🎮 Fun fact: I love to playing video games and follow F1 as a hobby.
+- 🎮 Fun fact: I love playing video games and follow F1 as a hobby.
 - 🔍 Actively Looking for 2023 Internships.

 ### Connect with me: